Latgale: Religion

-Due to the influence of Polish–Lithuanian Commonwealth, the population of Latgale has remained predominantly a Roman Catholic (65.8% of the population in 2011), while Lutheranism has been more common in other regions of Latvia.
+Due to the influence of Polish–Lithuanian Commonwealth, the population of Latgale has remained predominantly a Catholic (65.8% of the population in 2011), while Lutheranism has been more common in other regions of Latvia.

 One of the most important Catholic spiritual centers in Latvia is located in Aglona.
 Built in 1780, Basilica of the Assumption of Aglona that is one of the eight international shrines recognized by the Holy See, historically has been a popular destination for the pilgrims.
 Thousands of pilgrims from Latvia and abroad visit Aglona every year on 15 August, to attend the feast day of the Assumption of the Blessed Virgin Mary.
 Aglona has been twice visited by a Roman pontiff.
 Pope John Paul II visited Aglona in 1993 and Pope Francis in 2018.

 Latgalian pottery

 The region of Latgale historically has been the most prolific producer of ceramic wares.
 Archeological investigations have shown that Latgalians were well acquitted with the pottery craft in the period of early medieval state of Jersika.
 Most of the types of wares of Latgalian ceramics, such as vuoraunīks (a pot for cooking), madaunīks (a pot for honey storage), sloinīks (a pot for storing fruit preserves), stuodiņs (a pot for storing sour cream), ļaks (a vessel for storage of oil), pīna pūds (a pot for storing cow's milk), kazeļnīks (a pot for goat milk storage), puorūss (lit. "over-handle", a vessel for bringing food to the field), bļūda (bowl) and kryuze, were used in the local households for everyday use for several centuries.

 In 20th century, Latgalian ceramicists started to create decorative wares, such as candlesticks and decorative plates.
 Latgalian ceramics rose to the international prominence, when Andrejs Paulāns and Polikarps Vilcāns works were awarded with a Gold Medal at the 1937 Paris Exhibition.
 In early Soviet period, Latgalian ceramicists struggled because of high taxes and being forced to join the kolkhoz's.
-Since 50's, ceramicists became more respected thanks to the enthusiasm of Gaigalava born art historian Jānis Pujāts, who organized exhibitions in Latvia and outside its borders that showcased the works of several Latgalian ceramicists.
+Since 50's, ceramicists became more respected thanks to the enthusiasm of Gaigalava-born art historian Jānis Pujāts, who organized exhibitions in Latvia and outside its borders that showcased the works of several Latgalian ceramicists.
 In 1958, Andrejs Paulāns and Polikarps Vilcāns became first Latgalian ceramicists to be recognized as the People's Artists of the Latvian SSR.

 Ceramics remains one of the trademarks of Latgale and has a great legacy in the region.
 Established in 1976, Latgale Ceramics Studio in Rēzekne was renamed to Andrejs Paulāns Folk Applied Art Studio in 1986.
 One of the streets in the Latgalian town of Preiļi is named in honor of him.
 In Rainis Museum in Jasmuiža are located the relocated workshop and kiln of Andrejs Paulāns, and a unique tile stove made by ceramicist Ādams Kāpostiņš.
 In Preiļi there is a house museum, dedicated to the Order of the Three Stars recipient - ceramicist Polikarps Čerņavskis.

-In 2020, Bank of Latvia issued a commemorative Latgalian Ceramics 2 euro coin that features a candelabra on it.
+In 2020, the Bank of Latvia issued a commemorative Latgalian Ceramics 2 euro coin that features a candelabra on it.